 Whenever I’m passing through a new area, I always make a point to look up any craft breweries that are nearby.
-So, during a recent visit to Cattaraugus County, I was excited to stumble across Ellicottville Brewing Company.
+So, during a recent visit to Cattaraugus County to visit Griffis Sculpture Park, I was excited to stumble across Ellicottville Brewing Company.

 Ellicottville Brewing Company was founded in Ellicottville, a popular skiing and outdoor adventure destination in western New York, in 1995, making it one of the oldest craft breweries in New York.
 Over the years, they have expanded from their beautiful location in downtown Ellicottville to five locations scattered around southwestern New York.

 Wanting to try some of their beers, I headed to their flagship location in Ellicottville in the summer of 2020.

 Their flagship location is just off of the main road in Ellicottville and is located inside an incredibly beautiful building.
 In fact, I’d go as far as to say that this is one of the most beautiful brewery buildings I’ve come across in my travels.

 The space features both indoor and a very large beer garden, offering plenty of space for visitors to enjoy their offerings.

 The indoor seating looks spacious and inviting, but my family and I opted to eat outside since it was a beautiful day.